guymguym/s3d/docs/user-guide.md

 ---
-title: Configuration Guide
+title: User Guide
 ---

-# Configuration Guide
+# User Guide

 To run the daemon in foreground: